monyarm/NovelVM/README.md

 Please include the following information:

-  - ScummVM version (PLEASE test the latest git/Daily build)
+-   NovelVM version (PLEASE test the latest git/Daily build)
 -   Bug details, including instructions on reproducing
 -   Language of game (English, German, ...)
 -   Version of game (talkie, floppy, ...)
 -   Platform and Compiler (Win32, Linux, FreeBSD, ...)
 -   Attach a saved game if possible - If this bug only occurred recently, please note the last version without the bug, and the first version including the bug.
 That way we can fix it quicker by looking at the changes made.